phdonner/phdonner/README.md

 ## How to convert Markdown to HTML with PowerShell?

-I would like to collaborate with other devlopers willing to contribute in making PowerShell automation to a way of empowering rural developers.
+I would like to collaborate with developers who would be willing to contribute in transforming PowerShell automation into a way of empowering rural developers.
 It could be important to state an example of how bottom-up oriented, open source voluntary collaboration can be a smart concept which wins over passivating, profit-based top-down work.
 Here I'll start quite modestly by producing a simple test case.
 It is a bilingual tutorial on methods of setting up a low-cost computer environment, which enables rural developers to produce HTML pages.
 This task will be achieved without resorting to commercial services, such as Facebook or WhatsApp.
 Let's see where the project takes us.

 Planning is a conceptual activity.
 To be effective, we are trying to outline a workflow which will guide our work.
 The next subheadings are a list of some of the topics and immediate tasks that we are facing right now.